 The Sensorial area contains materials that help the child to develop discrimination and classification skills.
 These materials assist the natural process of the child’s mind to receive impressions of the environment through the senses.

 The Mathematics area introduces the child to quantity, then the symbols 1-10.
 The next step is teens and tens.
 By using beads and number cards the child learns the basis for the decimal system.
-It is a gradual process of working with many materials in addition, subtraction, multiplication and division that will lead to total abstraction.
+It is a gradual process of working with many concrete materials in addition, subtraction, multiplication and division that will lead to total abstraction.

 The Science area is closely related to all other areas in the classroom.
 Hands-on experiments will allow the child to observe and draw his own conclusions.
 The child will also delve into the study of animals, their habitats and their classifications, such as non-living or living, plants or animals, vertebrates or invertebrates.